 (7) Research and Culture.
 By learning to speak modern Hebrew, you are inadvertently learning several syntactic and lexical features of post-BH, an added benefit that can be useful in biblical research.
 You’re also becoming familiar with the culture and media of over nine million MH speakers.
 You can apply your knowledge of MH outside the Bible to a vast world of Israeli culture and scholarship.

-(1) Syntax.
+(1) Syntax and Semantics.
 This is also where the differences are most apparent at first.
-Because there are so many differences, only a short survey is needed: MH is a partial pro-drop language now, the dominant word order is SV (VS is typically limited to null expletive structures), there are no verb chains, MH is tense-prominent, there are different semantic and syntactic conditions of absolute and relative tense interpretations, the imperative is not productive, and both it and the infinitive carry unattested pragmatic meaning (e.g. being bossy/condescending), MH is now a satellite-framed language, and alternations like the locative alternation and inchoative-causative alternation are often different, new forms like shem peʿula exist, as well as things like the Discursive Dative, and much, much more.
+Because there are so many differences, only a short survey is needed: MH is a partial pro-drop language now, the dominant word order is SV (VS is typically limited to null expletive structures), left-dislocation (frequent in BH) is ungrammatical in MH, where hanging topics with a nominative DP are required (PP and Accusative dislocates are now considered ungrammatical), there are no verb chains, there are different semantic and syntactic conditions of absolute and relative tense interpretations, the imperative is not productive, and both it and the infinitive carry unattested pragmatic meaning (e.g. being bossy/condescending), MH is now a satellite-framed language, and alternations like the locative alternation andcausative-inchoative alternation are often different, new forms like shem peʿula exist, as well as things like the Discursive Dative, adjectival כל (which with a reduplicated head noun can be assigned a distributive interpretation), and much, much more.

-In one sense, it’s safer to assume MH syntax is discontinuous with BH until proven otherwise.
+In one sense, it’s safer to assume that MH syntax and semantics are discontinuous with BH until proven otherwise.
 Where it is continuous, MH tends to preserve some core of a BH element and then adds to it.
-The benefits remain, but users should be cautious about drawing conclusions from MH about BH.
+The benefits remain, but users should be cautious about drawing conclusions about MH from BH and vice versa.
 You need to be an Edit Doron to do this well.
 As far as the classroom is concerned, most of these things can simply be learnt and then adapted to their BH counterpart (where it exists).
 When I teach, I always tell students if something is MH and not BH.

 (2) Lexicon.
 There are plenty of words in MH that either did not exist (electricity) or underwent semantic bleaching (כי).
 Various new particles now exist, including the interrogative ה) האם is considered far too formal or archaic) and the possessive של.
 Quite a few words have also undergone semantic drift and no longer carry the same meaning they did in BH.
 Gil’ad Zuckerman gives two amusing examples of the latter: